Top Albania Radio: History

-The station was founded by Dritan Hoxha, and marked its 25th anniversary in 2023.

-In 2000, Top Albania Radio received a national broadcasting license, allowing its signal to reach about 95% of Albania’s territory.
-At the time, the station employed mainly younger staff, and several individuals later continued their careers on television.
-Programs broadcast in this period included Good Morning Albania, Një këngë për ty (A Song for You), and Disco Lancio, some of which remain on air.
-From 2002, the station increased its news coverage, transmitting up to 19 bulletins per day.
+Top Albania Radio was founded by businessman Dritan Hoxha.
+In 2000, the station obtained a national broadcasting license, expanding its coverage to approximately 95 percent of Albania’s territory.
+During this period, its staff consisted largely of young professionals, many of whom later transitioned to successful television careers.
+Popular programs from this era included "Good Morning Albania", "Një këngë për ty" and "Disco Lancio".
+Beginning in 2002, the station strengthened its journalistic profile by increasing the frequency of its news bulletins to as many as nineteen per day.

-Programming consists of Albanian and international music, together with news updates, talk shows, and other entertainment formats.
-One of its long-running shows is Wake Up, a morning talk and news program.

-Top Albania Radio broadcasts 24 hours a day within Albania and is also accessible internationally through its official website.
+Today, Top Albania Radio’s programming features a mix of Albanian and international music, along with news updates, talk shows and various entertainment formats.
+Among its most popular programs is Wake Up, a morning news talk show.
+The station broadcasts 24 hours a day across Albania and is also available internationally through pay per view platform DigitAlb and its official website.